 Most car rentals come with unlimited mileage, but that’s not always the case.
-There are still many examples of geographic restrictions, and rental companies can get miffed if a renter drives too many miles in an “unlimited” rental, in extreme cases even putting drivers who rack up excessive miles on the Do Not Rent list.
+There are still many examples of geographic restrictions, and rental companies can get miffed if a renter drives too many miles in an “unlimited” rental.
+In extreme cases, rental companies have even put drivers who rack up excessive miles on their Do Not Rent list.

 Car Rentals Without Unlimited Mileage

 A common example of a limited-mileage rental is a special offer such as Enterprise’s recurring weekend promotion, which limits you to 100 miles per day.
 Enterprise also offers rates with unlimited mileage, so you have the choice of booking a promotional rate where mileage is limited or a discounted rate with unlimited miles.

 Special promotions aren’t the only time when mileage restrictions come into play.
 We see mileage restrictions abroad, in remote airfields, and on exotic or very expensive vehicles.
 These limits can be very strict, all the way down to zero included miles per day.
 A tiny percentage of rentals outside the U.S. require paying to rent the car, then paying a charge for every mile driven.